pixeen/string-interpolate/README.md

 # String Interpolate

-It's a function that takes a `string`, a `data object` and a `regular expression` as arguments.
+It's a function that takes a `string`, a `data object`, and a `regular expression` as arguments.

-- If the string matches the regular expression, it returns the string with the data object interpolated into it.
+- If the input string matches the regular expression, the function will return the string with the data object interpolated into it.
-- If the string doesn't match the regular expression, it returns the string unchanged.
+- However, if the input string does not match the regular expression, the function will simply return the original string unchanged.

-The default regular expression is `/{{([^}]+)}}/g` which matches on single curly braces.
+The default regular expression is `/{{([^}]+)}}/g`, which matches on single curly braces.
+You can pass in your own regular expression if you want to match on something else.

 ## Usage